catvusa/radio-manager/README.md

 # Radio Manager
-(2021) A WordPress plugin for managing your own custom web radios.
+A WordPress plugin for managing your own custom web radios.

+Created for [the Czech-American TV](https://catvusa.com/) in Cape Coral, Florida, USA.

+Powered by *React*, *JavaScript*, and *PHP*.

 ### Documentation